-Each month we will have a guest author: an expert in their field, or a qualified divorce professional, or a well known writer, who will share an article or insights on a divorce related topic.
+Once a quarter we will have a guest author: an expert in their field, or a qualified divorce professional, or a well known writer, who will share an article or insights on a divorce related topic.
 Nothing written constitutes as legal, financial or therapeutic advice.

 Navigating a Difficult Divorce:

 By Jason Price, LMFT

 Constance Ahrons, in her book “The Good Divorce,” describes the healthiest way for couples to navigate the divorce process and create the optimal environment for kids.
 She states that: “The family undergoes dramatic and unsettling changes in structure and size, but its functions remain the same.
 The parents continue to be responsible for the emotional, economic, and physical needs of the children.”
 While a good divorce is something that all couples should aspire to, navigating a divorce process that is steeped in negativity can be daunting.
 In my practice, one parent often feels that they are engaged in a vicious battle with their ex, and unsure of how to handle the difficult and tenuous road ahead of them.
 Rational dialogue with their spouse seems to get them nowhere and they feel left to either battle or accept defeat.
 I regularly hear the following concerns from women who are baffled by the steps their ex has taken in the divorce process

 1) decides to move in quickly with another woman (often the person with whom they had an affair) without processing the impact on the kids;